All Products

 Command description

-• index_name: the names of the vector indexes.
+• index_name: The name of a vector index.

-• topN: the number of results returned for each vector query.
-By default, the system queries the topN results from each vector index, aggregates all query results, and returns the topN results that are nearest.
-Valid values: 1 to 10000.
+• topN: The number of nearest neighbors to return for each query vector.
+The value must be in the range [1, 10000].
+By default, the command retrieves the topN results from each vector index, aggregates them, and returns the overall topN results with the shortest distances.

-• vector: the vectors used for the nearest-neighbor queries.
+• vector: A query vector for the nearest-neighbor search.

-• filter_string: the filter conditions.
-For more information, see the description of TVS.KNNSEARCH.
+• filter_string: The filter conditions.
+For more information, see TVS.KNNSEARCH.

-• param_key and param_value: operational parameters for the query.
-For more information, see the description of TVS.KNNSEARCH.
+• param_key and param_value: The operational parameters for the query.
+For more information, see TVS.KNNSEARCH.

-• If the specified vector index does not exist, (empty array) is returned.
+• If a specified vector index does not exist, returns an (empty array).

 Example